Welcome to the Forest Products Division of AIChE

 Inveresk PLC

 A British company that acquired Weir Paper.
-Inveresk offers a useful Learn about Paper section of their site.
+Inveresk offers a useful How We Make Paper section on their site with a link to an interesting video.

 International Paper